emmanuel-arch/Data-Engineering-AWS/README.md

 Querying the Data:

 Once the data is loaded into RDS, you can run SQL queries using AWS DataGrip or pgAdmin to ensure the data has been correctly inserted.
-##Data Pipeline Visualization Using Draw.io
+Data Pipeline Visualization Using Draw.io
-###Step 4: Visualizing the Data Pipeline Architecture
+Step 4: Visualizing the Data Pipeline Architecture
 Now that the data has been ingested, staged, and stored, it's time to create a visual representation of the entire pipeline using draw.io.
 This final step ties everything together and helps you visualize the flow of data from extraction to warehousing.

 Architecture Diagram:

 Use draw.io to create an end-to-end architecture diagram.
 The diagram should include the following elements:
-Rick and Morty API (data source)
+CoinCap API (data source)
 AWS Lambda (for serverless data ingestion)
 AWS S3 (for data staging)
 AWS RDS (Postgres) (for data storage)